 What is senior depression?

 For some older people, retirement can be a big disappointment, particularly if they face it alone.
-Downsizing to a smaller home can lead to feelings of isolation, as can a loss of social activities that accompanied a working life.
+Downsizing to a smaller home can lead to feelings of isolation and loneliness, as can a loss of social activities that accompanied a working life.
 Money worries and fears about the future can all play a part, leading to prolonged feelings of sadness and a lack of motivation.